CodePartnersMD/MD301-guide/curriculum/13/LAB.md

 #### How are we implementing it?

-- In the callback to add a new book, add a second query to retrieve the newly-added book from the database and display the details to the user.
+- Add an endpoint for a `POST` request to `/books`.
+The callback should add the new book to the database.
+The callback should include a second query to retrieve the newly-added book from the database and display the details to the user.
 - Use the same detail view from lab 12.
 Display a message to the user to indicate that the book was successfully added to the database.
 - Redeploy your application.